We may earn money or products from the companies mentioned in this post. You can read full disclaimer below.

 - During the warm summer months, heavier meals can leave you feeling bloated.

 Planning your dinners ahead of time is another useful tactic if you want to know how to survive a summer pregnancy.

 - No-Bake Dinner Ideas for Summer – Passion for Savings

 - Chicken and Avocado Ranch Burritos – Damn delicious

-- Avocado Toast 12 Ways – Fannetastic Food
+- Avocado Toast 12 Ways – Fantastic Food

 - Tortellini with Pesto and Roasted Veggies – Cooking Class

-Read more about Zika Virus and the best ways to protect yourself during pregnancy from the CDC.
+If you want to learn more about the Zika Virus and the best ways to protect yourself during pregnancy visit the CDC website: CenterforDiseaseControl -zika virus

-Here are a few ideas of movies you might :
+Here are a few movies you might like: